-(1) Transfer of people with COVID
+• Transfer of people with COVID-19

-- Any resident transferred to a RCF before the 14 days have elapsed since date of onset of symptoms or date of first positive test (if symptom onset undetermined/asymptomatic), must be isolated with Transmission-based Precautions up to day 14 on return to the RCF.
-Such transfer should not proceed if the receiving RCF has no other residents with infectious COVID-19 at the time.
-Provided the resident has remained afebrile for the last five of the 14 days, the resident is no longer infectious to others after day 14 has elapsed. - In particular existing residents from a RCF who require transfer to hospital from the RCF for assessment or care related to COVID-19 acquired in the RCF should be allowed to transfer back to that RCF following assessment / admission if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care). - If the resident in an RCF has been diagnosed with COVID-19 while in hospital, it is important to assess if the person was infected in the RCF before transfer to the hospital or if this is a hospital-acquired infection.
-If it is likely that infection was acquired in hospital and there are no other known cases of COVID-19 in the RCF, transfer back to the RCF should be delayed until the resident is no longer infectious to others. - The public health team should be notified in advance of all discharges where COVID-19 has been newly-diagnosed within the RCF.
+- Any resident transferred to a LTRCF before the 14 days have elapsed since date of onset of symptoms or date of first positive test (if symptom onset undetermined/asymptomatic), must be isolated with transmission-based precautions up to day 14 on return to the LTRCF.
+Such transfer should not proceed if the receiving LTRCF has no other residents with infectious COVID-19 at the time.
+Provided the resident has remained afebrile for the last five of the 14 days, the resident is generally no longer infectious to others after day 14 has elapsed.
+However if the hospital practice requires repeat testing or extended isolation for the patient for a specific reason the same level caution applies in advance of transfer to the LTRCF. - In particular, existing residents from a LTRCF who require transfer to hospital from the LTRCF for assessment or care related to COVID-19 acquired in the LTRCF should be allowed to transfer back to that LTRCF following assessment / admission, if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there, with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care). - If the resident in an LTRCF has been diagnosed with COVID-19 while in hospital, it is important to assess if the person was infected in the LTRCF before transfer to the hospital or if this is a hospitalacquired infection.
+If it is likely that infection was acquired in hospital and there are no other known cases of COVID-19 in the LTRCF, transfer back to the LTRCF should be delayed until the resident is no longer infectious to others. - The public health team should be notified immediately where newly-diagnosed COVID-19 is assessed as acquired within a LTRCF. - In all instances the discharging hospital should provide the LTRCF with the following information on the arrival of the resident: - The date and results of COVID-19 tests (including dates of tests reported as not-detected) - The date of onset of any symptoms of COVID-19 - Date of last documented fever while in hospital (particularly important where resident is being transferred to RCF within 14 days of COVID-19 diagnosis)

-- In all instances the discharging hospital should provide the RCF with the following information on the arrival of the resident: - The date and results of COVID-19 tests (including dates of tests reported as notdetected) - The date of onset of any symptoms of COVID-19 - Date of last documented fever while in hospital (particularly important where resident is being transferred to RCF within 14 days of COVID-19 diagnosis) - Details of any follow-up treatment or monitoring required
+• Details of any follow-up treatment or monitoring require